Traffic Laws and Safety

 These are administrative penalties which are taken immediately.
 Courts impose additional criminal penalties upon conviction.

 All DUI Alcohol suspects may install ignition interlock devices as a condition of receiving a restricted driver's license.
 Courts may order interlock devices as part of sentencing.
-(2021 Assembly Bill 427 | NRS Chapter 484C | DMV Quick Tip)
+(NRS Chapter 484C | DMV Quick Tip)

 Kids and Pets

-Never leave a child age 7 or younger unattended in a vehicle if the conditions present a significant risk to the health and safety of that child unless the child is being supervised by, and within sight of, a person at least 12 years old.
+Never leave a child age seven or younger unattended in a vehicle if the conditions present a significant risk to the health and safety of that child unless the child is being supervised by, and within sight of, a person at least 12 years old.
 (NRS 202.485)

 It is illegal to leave a dog or cat unattended in a vehicle during periods of extreme heat or cold.
 Law enforcement, firefighters and other officials may use reasonable force to rescue the animal.
 (NRS 202.487)